Firms have until January to feedback on the FCA’s final proposals for ending ‘opaque’ pricing practices

 The proposed remedy aims to end the practise of so-called ‘price walking’, where customers - particularly in retail motor and household - are penalised by paying higher premiums upon renewal.

-Firms till be forced to ”offer a renewal price that is no higher than the equivalent new business price for that customer through the same sales channel”, it said.
+Firms will be forced to ”offer a renewal price that is no higher than the equivalent new business price for that customer through the same sales channel”, it said.

 The FCA highlighted particular concerns with vulnerable customers falling victim to this practice.